mdn/short-descriptions/README.md

 [The remainder of this repository is dedicated to the public domain (CC0 1.0)](http://creativecommons.org/publicdomain/zero/1.0/).
 To the extent possible under law, the contributors have waived all copyright and related or neighboring rights to MDN short descriptions.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.txt](LICENSE.txt) file for details.